 The current board size of 7 members is considered appropriate for the Company, after taking into account the nature and scope of the Group's operations.
 In addition, the Board believes that the current composition provides an appropriate balance of skills, experience, gender and knowledge which facilitates effective decision making.
 The Directors hold core competencies such as accounting and finance, business and management as well as industry knowledge.
-At present, the Board has 2 female Directors, namely, Ms Lim Siok Leng and Ms Christina Teo Tze Wei (Zhao Ziwei).
+As at the date of this report, the Board has 2 female Directors, namely, Ms Lim Siok Leng and Ms Christina Teo Tze Wei (Zhao Ziwei).